 When we were training on the island, it was all for real.
 Kise never said to hit him anything but hard, and was always complaining that students were too soft.
 It was always harder, harder, faster, more.
 When we were sparring, a student couldn’t even earn a point without knocking someone back or down.
 The new Kise was all easy, easy, not too hard.

 I became convinced that Kise was teaching me bad karate.
 I didn’t know how he could expect me to buy into it when he had me stand in front of him so close that I could touch him without bending forward.
 Kise was just watering the system down.
 The thought gave me a really bad taste in my mouth that just grew sourer with time.
-Then one day I found out Kise had given a pack of fifty signed certificates to a regional rep without even telling me.
+Then one day I found out Kise had given a pack of fifty signed certificates to a regional rep without even telling me, and I was the Supreme Authority, on would think I was to be informed.
 After this guy called to announce he was in charge of the whole East Coast, I called Kise and asked, “Who’s this guy?”
 “I don’t know,” Kise said, “but he’s got a lot of students.”
 Once again it was all about the money.

-Kise promoted me to Seventh Dan in 1977, and gave me “Supreme Authroity” over the entire United States for the association, but I didn’t want to be a part of it anymore.
+Kise promoted me to Seventh Dan in 1977 and gave me “Supreme Authority” over the entire United States for the association, but I didn’t want to be a part of it anymore.
 I’d had enough, so we went separate ways.
 I only wanted to teach real karate, and I didn’t care if I ever learned another thing or received another promotion.

-In 1978 I parted ways from Kise, the same year, Soken stopped being his teacher, and it has been more than thirty plus years now that I’ve been on my own again.
-I’m still teaching and working on perfecting the system—still examining all of my own kata, which have become clearer to me over the years.
+In 1978, I parted ways from Kise, the same year, Soken stopped being his teacher, and it has been more than forty-one plus years now that I’ve been on my own again.
+I’m still teaching and working on perfecting the system—still examining all of my own kata, which has become clearer to me over the years.
 I closely examine each hand position and block, questioning whether, for example, a certain move covers and protects exactly what it should.
 I work on clarifying moves, looking at how one movement or hand position covers several things.

 The street application of everything has become more important to me than sparring.

 In the end, even though I broke with Kise, karate has been “THE” stabilizing factor in my life.
 It gave me the confidence and balance to achieve success.
 At times I have felt like I wasted too much of my life on karate—time I could have spent in college getting a degree that could have earned me more money.
 Yet I feel like I earned my doctorate in karate, and that is something very few can say.
-Through the course of my 50 plus years of teaching I have had students of very high education that were very wealthy and successful.
-I have trained the span of Doctors and Lawyers to Police Officers and other highly skilled professionals.
-I am their teacher, and have earned their respect—something I never could have gotten without karate.
+Through the course of my 58 plus years of teaching, I have had students of a very high education that was very wealthy and successful.
+I have trained the complete span of Doctors and Lawyers to Police Officers and other highly skilled professionals.
+I am their teacher and have earned their respect—something I could never have gotten without karate.
 I have been professionally successful, with plenty of fancy cars, a big home, and even four airplanes—none of which I would have had without karate.
 Without it, I most likely would have ended up in jail, just like the guys I ran with during my youth.
 Instead, I have had and still have direction and focus, which all came from karate.